alexteghipco/brainSurfer/README.md

 - left hemisphere and right hemisphere loading is not handled by seperate buttons, load them all in at once! (looking at you freeview) *see load button*

 *Import unthresholded NIFTI maps from MNI volume space*
 - Moving from MNI space to fsaverage surface space is tricky.
-A new, more accurate method is implemented using scripts released by Ngo et al (under review).
-See TL;DR and FAQ for more info. *see import button and select 'unthresholded map'*
+A new, more accurate method is implemented using scripts released by Ngo et al (see TL;DR for references). *see import button and select 'unthresholded map'*

 *Import ROIs from NIFTI MNI volume space*
 - Because we are downsampling when we move from MNI space to surface space, transforming ROIs is tricky.
-Whole integers become decimals that may represent overlaps between various different combinations of clusters.
-To circumvent this, we can write the cluster most associated with the subset of voxels that map onto a particular vertex, into that specific vertex.
-This leaves us with a map of whole integers representing our ROIs, as well as confidence maps that capture how strongly a cluster is associated with a particular vertex (if a cluster wins by a lot, then we are much more confident that that vertex should be assigned to that particular cluster). *see import button and select 'ROIs map'*
+Whole integers become decimals that may represent overlaps between various different combinations of volume space clusters.
+Obviously, it would be best to create ROIs from stastical maps *in* surface space.
+However, that is not always possible.
+In that case, we can get at the problem by transforming every ROI seperately, and then comparing how well each of them maps onto a given vertex in surface space.
+Every whole integer in your input volume space file is treated as a seperate map, binarized (i.e., all values are changed to 1) and then transformed.
+The cluster with the highest value for a given vertex is then associated with that vertex.
+We can also get confidence maps for every vertex.
+If a single cluster wins at a particular vertex by a large amount, then we are much more confident that that vertex should be assigned to that particular cluster). *see import button and select 'ROIs map'*

 *Import thresholded NIFTI maps from MNI volume space*
-- Transforming a thresholded map of continuous values in MNI space to surface space is also tricky for largely the same reason-- the border of that map will bleed further into vertices that are very weakly associated with voxels above threshold.
-However, it is unclear what threshold can be used in surface space to restrict this expansion of the border.
-One solution is to project, seperately, the thresholded voxels in volume space onto surface space and to do the same for unthresholded voxels (i.e., empty zeros in the map).
-Vertices that are more strongly associated with the unthresholded voxels than thresholded voxels can then be excluded from the surface space overlay.
-You can also smooth the border of the unthresholded values after transformation to ensure that all transformed vertices are more strongly associated with thresholded voxels than with unthresholded voxels. *see import button and select 'thresholded map'*
+- Transforming a thresholded map of continuous values in volume space to surface space is also tricky for largely the same reason-- the border of that map will bleed further into vertices that are very weakly associated with voxels above threshold.
+As a result, some vertices will have values very far below whatever threshold was used to generate the map in volume space.
+One approach is to transform an unthresholded map and apply a threshold in surface space.
+If this is not possible, a solution is to treat the thresholded and unthresholded values in your volume space map as two seperate maps, transform both of them into surface space, and remove vertices from the thresholded map that have stronger mappings onto the transformed unthresholded map (much like the ROI approach above).
+You can also smooth the border of the unthresholded values after transformation to grow or shrink the thresholded map as it appears in surface space (the effect is usually subtle unless you overdo it)*see import button and select 'thresholded map'*

 *Detachable renderings*
-- A new surface space rendering can be opened and manipulated simply by selecting a new surface.
-This detaches the old rendering from brainSurfer.
-This means you won't be able to make any other changes to those old renderings.
+- A new surface space rendering can be opened and manipulated simply by selecting a new surface in the selection menu.
+This detaches the old rendering from brainSurfer, meaning that you won't be able to make any other changes to those old renderings.
 However, all settings in brainSurfer (including loaded files) are saved, and can be applied to the new surface rendering. *re-select a surface*

 *A workspace for overlays*
-- An overlay workspace allows for quick duplication, reloading, deleting, and saving of overlays (why can't you do this BrainNet, Surfice, Freeview, Neuroelf, etc!) *see buttons below list of overlays in the 'select an overlay' menu*
+- A dedicated overlay workspace allows for quick duplication, reloading, deleting, and saving of overlays (why can't you do this BrainNet, Surfice, Freeview, Neuroelf, etc!) *see buttons below list of overlays in the 'select an overlay' menu*

 *Apply value-based and p-value thresholds*
 - A p-value map can be loaded and associated with the current overlay.
-Two different thresholds can then be applied. (why can't you do this or let me p-value threshold BrainNet, Surfice, Freeview, Neuroelf, etc!) *see threshold overlay menu*
+Two different thresholds can then be applied. (why can't you do this or let me p-value threshold BrainNet, Surfice, Freeview, Neuroelf, etc!). *see threshold overlay menu*

 *Apply cluster thresholds*
 - You can remove clusters less than a certain size from the overlay.
-For instance, you can get a clusterform threshold using monte-carlo style simulations of your data (see brainvoyager for nice implementation, future versions of brainSurfer will do this too) *see threshold overlay menu*
+For instance, you can get a clusterform threshold using monte-carlo style simulations of your data (see brainvoyager for nice implementation of this approach and comprehensive documentation, future versions of brainSurfer will do this too) *see threshold overlay menu*

 *Threshold negative and positive values seperately*
 - Come on freesurfer, why does a threshold of 3.5 have to remove all values between -3.5 and 3.5? *see threshold overlay menu*

 *Adjustable limits*
-- The min and max values in my overlay should be adjustable! (good job, AFNI!) *see the two text boxes in the limits subsection of adjustments menu*
+- The min and max values of my overlay should be adjustable independent of the thresholds I set! (good job, AFNI!) *see the two text boxes in the limits subsection of adjustments menu*

 *Adjustable colorbar spacing*
 - Why should my colorbar be evenly spaced?
 If it has 2 primary colors, I should be able to force the middle of my colorbar to map onto zero, that way negative values are 1 color, and positive values are the 2nd color (why on earth is this not an option already?!) *see limits subsection of adjustments menu and select 'color spacing' options*